Frequently Asked Questions

 What is the minimum dollar amount per order?

-A person typically does not consume more than ½ pound of sashimi.
+One person typically does not consume more than ½ pound of sashimi.

 What should I do once the package arrives?